elvengard-mmo/elvengard_network/guides/introduction/getting-started.md

 ## Creating our first Frontend

-As mentioned in the [Frontend guide](frontend.html), the Frontend is the module used to manage interaction with clients.
+As mentioned in the [Frontend guide](frontends.html), the Frontend is the module used to manage interaction with clients.
 The one we will create here will be simple and will not cover all features of the module.
 For more information, please consult the above-mentioned guide.

-NOTE: I'll later add a mix task (`mix elven.init`) in order to automatically initialize a project.
+NOTE: I'll later add a mix task (`mix elven.gen.frontend`) in order to automatically initialize a project.

 First of all, let's create a new file at `lib/login_server/frontend.ex` :